sundar2k22/Agriculture-Decision-Management-System/README.md

-# Agriculture-Decision-Management-Syste# GEOTA Project: Comparative Study of Yelahanka and Sarjapur
+# GEOTA Project: Comparative Study of Yelahanka and Sarjapur

 ## Project Overview
 This project, part of the course on **Geospatial Technologies and Applications (GEOTA)**, presents a **comparative study** between two prominent regions of Bangalore: